-A two‐round confidential e‐Delphi survey was distributed to the Delphi panel using an online survey tool [16].
-Participants were asked to anonymously score a list of statements for importance using a 9‐point Grading of Recommendations Assessment, Development and Evaluation (GRADE) Likert Scale: Scores 1 to 3 – do not agree with statement / statement of limited importance; 4 to 6 – important but not critical; 7 to 9 – fully agree with this statement / of critical importance.
+A two‐round confidential e‐Delphi survey was distributed to the Delphi panel using a validated online survey tool [16].
+Participants were asked to then anonymously score a list of statements for importance using a 9‐point Grading of Recommendations Assessment, Development and Evaluation (GRADE) Likert Scale: Scores 1 to 3 – do not agree with statement / statement of limited importance; 4 to 6 – important but not critical; 7 to 9 – fully agree with this statement / of critical importance.
 [17] Participants were thereafter invited to add comments and suggest additional relevant outcomes using free‐text responses.

 The criteria for consensus were agreed a priori.
-‘Consensus in’ (Statement to be accepted into the guideline) required 60% or more of participants to score the outcome as being critically important (score 7-9) and less than 15% of participants to disagree with the statement (score 1-3).
+‘Consensus in’ (Statement to be accepted into the guideline) required 60% or more of the Delphi participants to score outcome(s) as being critically important (score 7-9) and less than 15% of participants to disagree with the statement (score 1-3).
 ‘Consensus out’ (Statement not to be included) required 60% or more of participants to disagree with the statement, and less than 15% of participants to agree (score 1-3).
 Outcomes that did not meet any of these criteria were defined and labelled as ‘no consensus’.
-These thresholds have been used successfully in other studies, and were utilised in order to ensure that the majority regarded the outcome as very important, with only a small minority considering it to have little or no importance.
+These set thresholds have been used successfully in other studies, and were utilised in order to ensure that the majority of expert panelists regarded the outcome(s) as very important, with only a small minority considering items to have little or no importance.
 [14, 18]

-In Round 1 all suggested statements were scored.
-In Round 2 outcomes with ‘no consensus’ were scored, as well as additionally suggested outcomes.
-The consensus was finalised in two semi-structured video conferences and summarised into a consensus statement guideline.
+In Round 1 all statements were scored.
+In Round 2 outcomes having ‘no consensus’ were scored, as well as additionally suggested outcomes.
+The Delphi process was then finalised in two subsequent semi-structured video conferences to generate the consensus statement guidelines.

 Consensus Statement

-Definition of benign ovarian tumour: Imaging in keeping with a benign ovarian tumour (no immature features, no obvious finding of endometrioma or haemorrhagic ovarian cyst), negative serum tumour markers, no signs of precocious puberty, no other clinically concerning features.
+Definition of a benign ovarian tumour: Imaging in keeping with a benign ovarian tumour (no immature features, no obvious finding of endometrioma or haemorrhagic ovarian cyst), negative serum tumour markers, no signs of precocious puberty, no other clinically concerning features.

 Pre-operative investigations for a child referred with a suspected benign ovarian tumour:

-Any patient with a complex ovarian lesion or an ovarian cyst > 5cm should undergo an ultrasound (US) scan as the first line investigation.
+Any patient with a complex ovarian lesion or an ovarian cyst > 5cm should undergo an ultrasound (US) imaging scan as the first line investigation.

-For further assessment of the mass, the patient should have an abdomino-pelvic magnetic resonance imaging (MRI) scan if required.
+For further assessment of the mass, the patient should ideally have an abdomino-pelvic magnetic resonance imaging (MRI) scan.
 [19, 20, 21]

 Any patient with a complex ovarian lesion or simple ovarian cyst > 5cm should have the serum tumour markers alpha Fetoprotein (AFP) and beta human chorionic gonadotropin (beta-HCG) assayed.
-In a postpubertal patient Cancer antigen 125 (Ca125) should be added.
+In a postpubertal female patient the serum cancer antigen marker 125 (Ca125) should be added.

-Additional tumour markers such as Inhibin, LDH, CEA and Ca19.9 may be useful and may be obtained in addition to the above at the discretion of the treating clinician, but there is currently insufficient evidence to recommend their routine use in the assessment of a suspected benign ovarian tumour.
+Additional tumour markers such as Inhibin, LDH, CEA and Ca19.9 may be useful and can be obtained in addition to the above at the discretion of the treating clinician, but there is currently insufficient evidence to recommend their routine use in the assessment of a suspected benign paediatric ovarian tumour.
 [22, 23, 24]

-The management of a child with a suspected ovarian tumour should always be discussed in the oncology multi-disciplinary meeting (MDT) prior to surgical intervention.
-The discussion should aim at risk stratifying the tumour preoperatively (benign/ malignant) and determine if the tumour is amenable to ovarian-sparing surgery.
+The management of a female paediatric patient with a suspected ovarian mass should always be discussed in the oncology multi-disciplinary tumour board meeting (MDT) prior to surgical intervention.
+The MDT should aim at risk stratifying the tumour preoperatively (benign/ malignant) and determine and assess if the tumour is amenable to ovarian-sparing surgery.
 [25]

 Intraoperative management